-- Draw pro marker notes one per note and not one to cover a number of notes (for kick removal commands)
+- Draw pro marker notes one per note and not one to cover a number of notes (for kick removal commands and animations)

 - Slightly change how you author lyrics if you want CAT to automatically generate phrase markers for you (see the manual for more info, you just need to add @ to the beginning of each phrase)